-Puja Performed Inside Gyanvapi Mosque Complex; Muslim Side Challenges Order In Allahabad HC - Northlines
+Puja performed inside Gyanvapi Mosque Complex; Muslim side challenges order in Allahabad HC - Northlines

-Varanasi, Feb 1: After the Varanasi Court allowed the Hindu devotees to worship inside the Gyanvapi mosque complex, the barricades of Vyas Ka Tehkhana (basement) of the mosque were opened, and daily arti and puja were performed early in the morning on Thursday.
-According to Vishnu Shankar Jain, the Hindu side lawyer Mangla Arti was performed at 3:30 in the morning and bhog was done at 12 pm.
+VARANASI, Feb 1: After the Varanasi Court allowed the Hindu devotees to worship inside the Gyanvapi mosque complex, the barricades of Vyas Ka Tehkhana (basement) of the mosque were opened, and daily arti and puja were performed early in the morning on Thursday.

-“Timings for Aarti at Vyas cellar.
-Daily 5 aarti –Mangla- 3:30 am, Bhog- 12 pm, Apranh- 4 pm, Sanykaal- 7 pm, Shayan- 10:30 pm.
-2 done so far,” Jain said in a post on X. The court had asked the district administration to make the necessary arrangements within the next seven days.

 Meanwhile, Jitendra Nath Vyas a member of the Vyas family who has been allowed to offer prayers inside the mosque located adjacent to the Kashi Vishwanath Temple in Varanasi said he was very happy to pray at the Tehkhana again.